crossbario/autobahn-js/doc/reference.rst

 Connection Properties
 +++++++++++++++++++++

-To get the session oject if there is a session currently running over the connection:
+To get the session object if there is a session currently running over the connection:

 .. js:attribute:: Connection.session